Signiant/git-syncer/README.md

 ## Variables

 - VERBOSE - enable more logging if set to 1
+- UMASK - optional UMASK value to use for new files/folders
 - FREQUENCY - How often to check for changes (in seconds).
 Default is 300 seconds (5 minutes).
 - REPO_URL - URL to the git repo to monitor
 - REPO_BRANCH - Branch to track.
 Default is master